TippanaRavi/TippanaRavi/README.md

-- 👋 Hi, I’m @TippanaRavi
+- 👋 Hi, I’m TippanaRavi
 - 👀 I’m interested in ..<<New Technologies
 - 🌱 I’m currently learning ...cpp
 - 💞️ I’m looking to collaborate on ...